Night Eating Syndrome: The Eating Disorder We Need to Talk About

 If you do, you’re not alone.

 There are a number of reasons why we do this.
-Often, it’s because we have more access to food at night and we are relaxing at home alone — or with our family members.
+Oftentimes, it’s because we have more access to food at night, or we are relaxing at home.

-Some of us eat a bit more than we would like to at night as a way to be social or a way to relax.
+Some of us eat more than we would like to at night, perhaps as a way to be social or unwind after a long day.
 Others may have different reasons.

 When night eating is a problem

-Several studies suggest that those who struggle with night eating habits tend to become anxious or agitated in the evening.
-They become physically hungrier in the evening because their "hunger" hormones increase at night.
-Night eating helps them feel calmer, perhaps even "numbs” them, and it helps them feel sleepy enough to try to fall asleep.
+Several studies suggest that those who struggle with night eating habits tend to become anxious or agitated in the evening, becoming physically hungrier because their "hunger" hormones increase at night.
+Night eating helps them feel calmer, perhaps even "numbs” them, and helps them feel tired enough to try to fall asleep.

-We talked to several patients that sought treatment for night eating syndrome at Eating Recovery Center.
-We wanted to get their take on how their night eating habits developed.
+We spoke with several patients who sought treatment for night eating syndrome at Eating Recovery Center to get their take on how their night eating habits developed.